- Applicant Information

 -

-Veronica Manzo is the child of immigrants from Mexico.
-Fellowship awarded in 2016 to support work towards an MD in Medicine at Stanford University
+Du Cheng is an immigrant from China.
+Fellowship awarded in 2016 to support work towards an MD in Neuroscience and a PhD in Neuroscience at Weill Cornell/Rockefeller/Memorial Sloan Kettering Tri-Institutional Program

 -

-Sharada Jambulapati is the child of immigrants from India.
-Fellowship awarded in 2016 to support work towards a JD in Law at University of California, Berkeley
+Chidiebere Akusobi is an immigrant from Nigeria.
+Fellowship awarded in 2016 to support work towards an MD in Infectious Disease and a PhD in Infectious Disease at Harvard University

 Keep Exploring